ibm-cloud-docs/cephaas/host_rename.md

 1. Open and modify the `host_mapping` of the volume for the `ibm_sds_volume` resource in your `main.tf` file.

-2. After editing and saving the file, run `terraform plan` and `terraform apply` to apply your changes.
+2. After editing and saving the file, run commands `terraform plan` and `terraform apply` to apply your changes.

 You can modify only one parameter value at a time.
 {: note}